eyc94/brain/software-architecture/programming-paradigms/functional-programming.md

 ![Image of functional programming](../images/programming-paradigms/functional-programming.png)

 ## :round_pushpin: Introduction
 `Functional Programming` has only recently begun to get adopted, but it was the first to be invented.
-It is the direct result of the work of Alonzo Church.
 A functional statement has no assignment statement.
+This is strongly based on the &lambda;-calculus invented by Alonzo Church.

 Most functional languages do have some means to alter the value of a variable, but only under very strict discipline.